On Reinforcement Learning and Distribution Matching for Fine-Tuning Language Models with no Catastrophic Forgetting: A Case Study on Variance Reduction

-\paragraph{Metrics} We report the following metrics evaluated over batches of samples from $\pit$ at each validation step: \begin{enumerate} \itemsep0em \item $\E_{x \sim \pit} \phi_i(x)$, measuring the ability to reach the target moment of the $i$-th feature. \item $\KL(p, \pit)$, the forward KL divergence from the optimal target distribution $p$,\footnote{See Appendix \ref{detailed-metrics} for a detailed description of how $\KL(p, \pit)$ is computed.} \item $\KL(\pit, a)$, the reverse KL divergence from the original pretrained language model $a$. \item Distinct-n score, a measure of text diversity in terms of the frequency of repetitions within a single sample $x$, proposed by \citep{li-etal-2016-diversity}. \item Self-BLEU-n, a measure of text diversity on a distributional level \emph{across} samples proposed by \citep{texygen-ZhuLZGZWY18}, ensuring that policies don't converge into limited number of sequences that satisfy the imposed constraints~\cite{GAN_short}. \end{enumerate} \paragraph{Training details} For tasks 1-6, we use a pre-trained GPT-2 small with 117M parameters \citep{radford2019language} as the original language model $a$.
+\paragraph{Metrics} We report the following metrics at each validation step over batches of samples from $\pit$: \begin{enumerate} \itemsep0em \item $\E_{x \sim \pit} \phi_i(x)$, measuring the ability to reach the target moment of the $i$-th feature. \item $\KL(p, \pit)$, the forward KL divergence from the optimal target distribution $p$,\footnote{See Appendix \ref{detailed-metrics} for a detailed description of how $\KL(p, \pit)$ is computed.} \item $\KL(\pit, a)$, the reverse KL divergence from the original pretrained language model $a$. \item Distinct-n score, a measure of text diversity in terms of the frequency of repetitions within a single sample $x$, proposed by \citep{li-etal-2016-diversity}. \item Self-BLEU-n, a measure of text diversity on a distributional level \emph{across} samples proposed by \citep{texygen-ZhuLZGZWY18}, ensuring that policies don't converge into limited number of sequences that satisfy the imposed constraints~\cite{GAN_short}. \end{enumerate} \paragraph{Training details} For tasks 1-6, we use a pre-trained GPT-2 small with 117M parameters \citep{radford2019language} as the original language model $a$.
 For tasks 7-10, $a$ is the same pre-trained model additionally fine-tuned on the WikiBio~\citep{DBLP:conf/emnlp/LebretGA16} dataset.
 See Appendix \ref{appendix:Hyperparameters} for more details.
+The code for all the experiments presented in the paper will be available at \href{https://github.com/naver/gdc}{github.com/naver/gdc}.